 Despite all the concerns, equity markets have continued to climb a wall of worry and are at or near all-time highs.
-So, are financial markets, property, crypto currency or commodities in bubble territory?
+So, are the financial markets, property market, cryptocurrencies, or commodities in bubble territory?

 Normally, asset bubbles tend to get bigger exponentially as they approach a climactic and often cataclysmic end.
 But that last leg is where all the fun happens — and the biggest returns are seen.
 That is also what drives the fear of missing out, better known by its acronym: FOMO.

-Investing FOMO is driving investment behaviour - that is clearly seen across multiple asset classes and across the various equity markets.
-Even the Straits Times Index or STI, aptly panned as the "Super Terrible Index" by a friend, has had its day in the sun, rising 30 per cent from its last low in October 2020.
+Investing FOMO is driving investment behaviour.
+That is clearly seen across multiple asset classes and across the various equity markets.
+Even the Straits Times Index or STI, aptly panned as the "Super Terrible Index" by a friend, has had its day in the sun, rising 30% from its last low in October 2020.
 While that looks good, it is still barely up from the previous high compared to the MSCI All Country World Index and the S&P 500 index.
-Both these global indexes are more than 20 per cent higher than their previous highs in 2018, and reached new all-time highs this year.
+Both these global indices are more than 20% higher than their previous highs in 2018, and reached new all-time highs this year.

-The STI has lagged major global indexes not only throughout last year, but over the past decade.
+The STI has lagged major global indices not only throughout last year, but over the past decade.
 This is not much of a surprise when you look at the type of companies in the STI compared to the S&P 500.
-Maybe that can be your weekend homework: Use your Apple iPhone to search on Google what makes up these indexes, before checking your e-mail on Microsoft Outlook and doing some online shopping on Amazon and then hitting the couch to watch some Netflix.
+Maybe that can be your weekend homework: Use your Apple iPhone to search on Google what makes up these indices, before checking your email on Microsoft Outlook and doing some online shopping on Amazon and then hitting the couch to watch some Netflix.
 These companies are doing much better as stocks than most of the local companies comprising the STI.

 People seem to forget that financial markets are exactly what we say they are: Markets by definition are driven by demand and supply.
 The demand part of the equation is effectively the quantum of money and liquidity that is available to be invested in the market.
 If I lose my job and my savings dwindle, then I am not going to have much money to "invest".